mdeguzis/documents/system/nfs.md

 When issued manually, the /usr/sbin/exportfs command allows the root user to selectively export or unexport directories without restarting the NFS service.
 When given the proper options, the /usr/sbin/exportfs command writes the exported file systems to /var/lib/nfs/xtab.
 Since rpc.mountd refers to the xtab file when deciding access privileges to a file system, changes to the list of exported file systems take effect immediately.

+**This is only needed if modifying/changing the top level folder, not subdirs**

 The following is a list of commonly-used options available for /usr/sbin/exportfs:

 **-r**